Ben Forta

 Summary

-In this bonus chapter we showed you two important goodies; tools and techniques are critical parts of any coding superhero’s bag of tricks.
+In this bonus chapter we showed you two important goodies that are critical parts of any coding superhero's bag of tricks.
 We started with the Python interpreter which provides a wonderful way to tinker and play with functions, expressions, and more.
 And then we used the powerful Interactive Debugger to step through code while it is executing.
+And with that Captain Code can make an impressive exit, never to be seen again.
+Well, just until the sequel.